woodpecker-ci/woodpecker/docs/docs/20-usage/75-project-settings.md

 During the clone process, Git credentials (e.g., for private repositories) may be required.
 These credentials are provided via [`netrc`](https://everything.curl.dev/usingcurl/netrc.html).

-These credentials are injected only into trusted plugins specified in the (admin) environment variable `WOODPECKER_PLUGINS_TRUSTED_CLONE` or declared in this repository-level setting.
+These credentials are injected only into trusted plugins specified in the environment variable `WOODPECKER_PLUGINS_TRUSTED_CLONE` (an instance-wide Woodpecker server setting) or declared in this repository-level setting.

 With these credentials, it’s possible to perform any Git operations, including pushing changes back to the repo.
 To prevent unauthorized access or misuse, a plugin allowlist is required, either on the instance level or the repository level.